Crochet reindeer applique pattern

 Your 3 dc from round 4 of the head should be positioned at the top of the head.

-1. Join blue yarn on right side of head (see picture), ch 2 and dc 9.
+1. Join blue yarn on right side of head, ch 2 and dc 9.

 Now you will make the part of the scarf that hangs down.

-2. Chain 6, dc in the 3rd chain from the hook, dc in each of the 3 rem chains and join with a slip stitch to the main part of the scarf.
+2. Ch 6, dc in the 3rd ch from the hook, dc in each of the 3 rem chs and join with a sl st to the main part of the scarf.

 Fasten off leaving a long tail that you will need for later.